What is Food and Beverage Service?

-The examples are institutional catering, transport catering, catering services in theatres, amusement parks, departmental stores, and industrial catering.
-The primary activity of these units is not the provision of food and beverages to the clients but the activity for which it is set up.
+Examples are Institutional catering, Transport catering, Catering services in theaters, Amusement parks, department stores, and industrial catering.
+The primary activity of these units is not the provision of food and beverages to the clients, but the activity for which they are set up.

-Some trains have a pantry car while others do not.
+Some trains have a pantry car, while others do not.
 Short-duration flights may not provide in-flight catering services.
-The foodservice industry can also be divided into the following two groups according to the profit motive.

 3. Commercial Sectors

 Commercial sectors operate mainly to make a profit or to earn an adequate return on investment through their products and services.

 Food and beverage facilities at hotels, motels, clubs, stand-alone restaurants, popular restaurants, takeaway outlets, coffee shops, fast food outlets, transport catering, contract catering for industries, and so on are examples of commercial catering.